Last updated on June 10th, 2022.

 - Boiling coffee.
 Coffee enhances the chocolate flavor and the high boiling temperature will help to “bloom” the cocoa powder.

 - Dutch-processed cocoa can replace natural cocoa powder.
-Note that the cupcakes will bake with a richer more dense texture.
+Note that the cupcakes will bake with a richer more dense texture and might need a longer time in the oven.
+For color, you can replace 1 Tablespoon of cocoa powder with Black Cocoa.

 - Butter.
 You can replace the oil with melted butter.
 Use 1 stick (120 g / 4 oz) of melted and cool butter and add it where the oil should be.
 Note that I do not recommend it.